Invariants of hyperbolic 3-manifolds in relative group homology: Complex volume

 Both authors would like to thank Ramadas Ramakrishnan for many fruitful discussions and suggestions about this work and for his hospitality during the authors visits to the Abdus Salam International Centre for Theoretical Physics, Trieste, Italy.
 Both authors also thank Francisco Gonzales Acuña for his interest in this work and many illustrative talks.

-The second author thanks Walter Neumann for many useful discussions and for his kind hospitality during his visit to Columbia University as part of his sabbatical year.
-He also thanks Christian Zickert for the discussions about his work and his interest in this article.
+The second author thanks Walter Neumann for many useful discussions and for his kind hospitality during his visit to Columbia University as part of his sabbatical year in 2012.
+He also thanks Christian Zickert for the discussions about his work, his interest in this work and for pointing out to me a mistake in a previous version of this article.
 He also would like to thank Wolfgang L\"uck and Haydée Aguilar for the interesting conversations related to this work.

 The first author was partially supported by CONACYT-``Becas-Mixtas en el extranjero para becarios CONACyT nacionales 2011-2012'', Mexico.
 The second author is a Regular Associate of the Abdus Salam ICTP.
-He was partially supported by CONACYT and UNAM-DGAPA-PASPA, Mexico during his sabbatical visits.
+He was partially supported by CONACYT and UNAM-DGAPA-PASPA, Mexico during his sabbatical visits and he is currently supported by project CONACYT 253506.